w3f/polkadot-wiki-old/docs/polkadot/learn/terms-and-definitions.md

 ## __Polkadot__

-A heterogenous multi-chain technology allowing for various blockchains of different characteristics to perform interchain communication.
+A heterogeneous multi-chain technology allowing for various blockchains of different characteristics to perform interchain communication.

 ## __Polkadot Runtime Environment__

 The runtime environment which a runtime module can be executed in.
-Parachains must support the Polkadot Runchain Environment - external chains which do not will have to use a bridge.
+Parachains must support the Polkadot Runtime Environment - external chains which do not will have to use a bridge.

 ## __Proof of Stake (PoS)__